 Chad Parish was awarded an Alvin M. Weinberg fellowship in 2009.
 His fellowship research focused on development of analytical electron microscopy for photovoltaics.
-Chad’s fellowship mentor was Karren More, who serves as director for ORNL’s Center for Nanophase Materials Sciences.
+Chad’s fellowship mentor was Karren More, Center for Nanophase Materials Science (CNMS) director.

 Chad’s fellowship helped establish him as one of ORNL’s experts on using analytical electron microscopy to solve materials problems.
 His fellowship experience has allowed him to work on wide-ranging projects across different program offices and different energy-relevant fields over that last 10 years.
 His ongoing research interests include examining problems related to fission and fusion systems.
 Chad received a DOE Early Career Award in 2015, as well as the David J. Rose Award for Excellence in Fusion Engineering in 2018.
 He was elected to serve as secretary of the Microanalysis Society in 2018 and was reelected in 2020.
 He earned his PhD in materials science and engineering from North Carolina State University and was a postdoctoral fellow at Sandia National Laboratories before joining ORNL.